 If you would like some prayers or intention to help you pray, you might enjoy these posts.

-Some other stories I have run across like this are the story of Helen Shucman and the stories of people who benefit from 12 Step programs (which appeal to a higher power) even though they are agnostics or atheists.
+Some other stories I have run across like this are the story of Helen Shucman and the stories of people who benefit from 12 Step programs even though they are agnostics or atheists.
 One vivid story like this is of this man who is a devout atheist and also devoutly practices prayer and believes this practice has changed his life.

 In my religious tradition, Christianity, the male pronoun has historically been used with God.
-Lately, I have found it very helpful to meditate on God as our most loving mother, and so I often use the pronoun she with God.
-Nevertheless, God is certainly beyond gender and is both male and female (and almost all major religions portray God as such).
+Lately, I have found it very helpful to meditate on God as our most loving mother, And so I often use the pronoun she with God.
+Nevertheless, God is certainly beyond gender and is both male and female.
+(Almost all major religions portray God as such).
 So I will use both genders together in this post.

 For example in the afterlife, And you are still welcome here, even if you don’t believe in the afterlife.